alabid/simpleredblack/README.md

-simpleredblack
+SimpleRedBlack
 ==============

-An implementation of a red black tree for my "Probabilistic Data Structures" class
+An implementation of a red black tree in python for my "Probabilistic Data Structures" class